Ly0n/awesome-robotic-tooling/README.md

 ## Datasets
+* [KITTI-360](https://github.com/autonomousvision/kitti360Scripts) -  This large-scale dataset contains 320k images and 100k laser scans in a driving distance of 73.7km
 * [waymo_ros](https://github.com/YonoHub/waymo_ros) - This is a ROS package to connect Waymo open dataset to ROS
 * [waymo-open-dataset](https://github.com/waymo-research/waymo-open-dataset) - The Waymo Open Dataset is comprised of high-resolution sensor data collected by Waymo self-driving cars in a wide variety of conditions.
 * [Ford Autonomous Vehicle Dataset](https://avdata.ford.com/home/default.aspx) - Ford presents a challenging multi-agent seasonal dataset collected by a fleet of Ford autonomous vehicles at different days and times.